'Dolomites: the killing mountains' talk

 I have climbed for many years in the Dolomites region of northern

 Italy, utilising the 'Via Ferrata' - fixed iron cables that were

 originally set up to allow Austrian and Italian troops to fight at high

-These sheer, mountainous routes are still littered with evidence of the suffering man inflicted upon man, and an even worse suffering an implacable nature inflicted upon the unfortunate soldiers posted here.
+These sheer, mountainous routes are still littered with evidence of the military conflict, together with the suffering an implacable nature inflicted upon the unfortunate soldiers posted here.
 Many of them, from these remote self sufficient mountain valleys, had friends and relations fighting on the other side and loyalties were often torn.

-In this talk, David explores the impressive mountain landscape in vertiginous detail, while also developing on the history of this little known, but harsh wartime frontline.
+In this talk, I explore the impressive mountain landscape, the techniques for negotiating it, and also delve into the history of this little known harsh wartime frontline.

-Grand Canyon - Montserrat volcanoes - Canadian wilderness - Botswana & the Okavango Delta - New Zealand - Utah and Arizona - Antarctica - Pompeii, Herculaneum and Vesuvius - Iceland - My Exploding World - Expedition planning
+Grand Canyon Montserrat volcanoes Canadian wilderness Botswana & the Okavango Delta New Zealand Utah & Arizona Antarctica Pompeii, Herculaneum & Vesuvius Iceland My Exploding World Expedition planning